HeardLibrary/digital-scholarship/lod/wikibase/sdoc/index.md

 b8d15147d1cfed1129f1f7f38e2acb03.9f8b5d50d1861bf2198ead63ff345c4a94986c61
 ```

-When you get this string save it as the only text in a plain text file with no newline (hard return) at the end of the line.
+When you get this string, save it as the only text in a plain text file with no newline (hard return) at the end of the line.
 You can use a plain text editor like TextEdit on Mac or Notepad on Windows to create the file.
 Call the file `wcqs_oauth_cookie.txt` and save it in your home directory.

 **Important note:** This cookie allows any user who has it to query under your user account!
 It will remain active until you [revoke access to it](https://commons.wikimedia.org/wiki/Commons:SPARQL_query_service/API_endpoint#How_long_is_the_wcqsOauth_cookie_valid?).
 So do NOT save this file in some location that will be publicly exposed, such as a GitHub repository.
 The example code assumes that you have saved it in your home directory.
 You can save it somewhere else and use keyword arguments in the script to indicate that location.
 But keep this warning in mind if you choose a different location.